Skip to content

 In the event a chapter is not in good standing at the time of the opening of the State Convention, the delegates in the Convention shall have the power, on recommendation of the State Executive Committee, to withdraw or suspend its charter and refuse such chapter official representation at the State Convention.
 When, and if, such action is taken, the members of the chapter in question shall be denied the regular privileges of the Association.
 By meeting the requirements for good standing a chapter may be reinstated by action of the State Executive Committee no earlier than 10 days after the close of the State Convention during which it was not in good standing.

 Where provisions of the constitution are not or cannot be met by a local chapter, an appeal by the chapter must be made to the State Executive Committee stating the circumstances.
-After analyzing the situation, the State Executive Committee will rule on the standing of the chapter and notify them within ten days the decision of the State Executive Committee.
+After analyzing the situation, the State Executive Committee will rule on the standing of the chapter and notify them within ten days of the decision of the State Executive Committee.

 Section E: Determining the Standing of Members